Published By Janet Gershen-Siegel at July 20th, 2018

-Visit the Internal Revenue Service web site and acquire an EIN for the small business.
-They’re totally free.
-Pick a business entity like corporation, LLC, etc. A company can get started as a sole proprietor but will more than likely wish to change to a form of corporation or partnership to limit risk and maximize tax benefits.
+Visit the Internal Revenue Service website and get an EIN for the small business.
+They’re free.
+Pick a business entity like corporation, LLC, etc. A company can get started as a sole proprietor but should change to a form of corporation or partnership to limit risk and maximize tax benefits.

 A business entity will matter when it involves tax obligations and liability in the event of a lawsuit.
 A sole proprietorship means the entrepreneur is it when it comes to liability and tax obligations.
 Nobody else is responsible.

-Begin at the D&B website and obtain a free DUNS number.
-A DUNS number is how D&B gets a business in their system, to produce a PAYDEX score.
-If there is no DUNS number, then there is no record and no PAYDEX score.
+Begin at the D&B website and get a free D-U-N-S number.
+A D-U-N-S number is how D&B gets a business in their system, to produce a PAYDEX score.
+If there is no D-U-N-S number, then there is no record and no PAYDEX score.

 Once in D&B’s system, search Equifax and Experian’s web sites for the business.
 You can do this at https://www.creditsuite.com/reports/ .
 If there is a record with them, check it for correctness and completeness.
 If there are no records with them, go to the next step in the process.
 By doing this, Experian and Equifax will have something to report on.